tanjoshua/ecommerce-model/README.md

 8. Creating accounts and logging in with firebase authentication (including error handling).
 9. Auto login feature using AsyncStorage.
 10. Auto logout after token expiry using a navigation container to check if authentication is gone.
+11. How to use/update application to React Navigation 5

 # Updates